 Section 5.
 Reimbursement for expenses when traveling on approved Union business away from campus enrolled or the assigned worksite shall be provided as follows:

-Hotel/Motel: when authorized to stay overnight and with hotel receipt, the reimbursement shall be the single room occupancy rate, or 1/2 of a double room if shared with another member.
-All hotel/motel rates must be approved by the Executive Board in advance, except in emergency situations.
+Accommodation: when authorized to stay overnight and with hotel receipt, the reimbursement shall be made for the equivalent of a single room occupancy rate, or 1/2 of a double room if shared with another member.
+All accommodation rates must be approved by the Executive Board or President in advance, except in emergency situations.

-Meals: when authorized to travel more than 100 miles from the worksite (with the exception of meetings required by the bylaws) the reimbursement shall be $15 per day when required to stay overnight, and $8 when not required to stay overnight.
+Per Diem: when authorized to travel more than 100 miles each way from the worksite (with the exception of meetings required by the bylaws) the reimbursement shall be $35 per day when required to stay overnight, and $25 when not required to stay overnight.

 Section 4.
 All Local Union employees shall receive the same holidays as those observed under the contract .
 Part time employees shall receive pay for the hours they would have normally worked on the holiday.
 Full time employees shall be paid for the observed holidays.